 So far, it’s been claimed that the type of vitamin D supplemented is irrelevant and both forms 2 and 3 were treated as equivalent.
 However, the findings of the study, carried out by UK researchers, revealed that vitamin D3 was twice as effective in raising levels of the vitamin in the body than its counterpart D2.

 We believe, early Autumn is the best time for our customers to stock up on Vitamin D health supplements, with the short winter days and limited exposure to sun ahead of us.
-Additionally, in October the demand for this popular nutrient significantly increases, partly due to a popular public awareness campaign called “Vitamin D Awareness Week”.
-The campaign was designed to raise the nation’s understanding of the health issues associated with declining levels of vitamin D and it does a marvelous job to remind everyone about the serious consequences Vitamin D deficiency can have for both children and adults alike.
+Additionally, in October the demand for this popular nutrient significantly increases, partly due to a popular public awareness campaign called “Vitamin D Awareness Week“, which this year falls on 22-28th October.
+The campaign was designed to raise the nation’s understanding of the health issues associated with declining levels of vitamin D and it does a marvellous job to remind everyone about the serious consequences Vitamin D deficiency can have for both children and adults alike.

-At HTC we offer Vitamin D3 in 25ug tablets or 5,000iu softgels.
+At HTC we offer a whole selection of Vitamin D strengths starting with 25μg tablets all the way to 5,000iu softgels.
 For more information on any of our vitamins or for a free instant quote, please contact our sales team now on 01923 652529 or email firstname.lastname@example.org.

 *Claims for food supplements mentioned in this article are not meant for general public, but are purely for information of food supplement industry professionals.
 Please note that the claims are not authorised by European Food Safety Authority for use on labels or marketing materials.